 This page sets out the various fees the GCC charges for applications.

-We are financially independent of government, which means that we do not receive funding from the government.
+We are financially independent of government, which means that we do not receive funding.
 We see our independence as an important part of maintaining standards of the chiropractic profession.

-We use the fees to perform our statutory function.
+We use the fees we receive to perform our statutory function.

 The GCC’s primary role is to protect patients.
 We do this by: